You dont have javascript enabled! Please enable it!

 It might take a minute or two to become present.
 Or thirty minutes.

-I need to commit to being present.
+I commit to being present.

 I’ve a growing understanding of its value: